hellerve/blog/wip/Scheme_Macros_VI:_Keyword_Arguments.md

 This is actually all we need to do.
 At this point we’ll just let the body of the function run, and everything will be in place as we need it to be.
 Awesome!

-For completeness’ sake, let’s look at `treat-keywords`:
+For completeness’s sake, let’s look at `treat-keywords`:

 ```
 (defne (treat-keywords args)